ivnKuz/Vacations_Project/README.md

 http://localhost:3000 this will work every time.
 Recommended to not use any / when typing it in manually

 fixing it with nginx.conf in the future.

+to see user functionality you can create new user by singing up

+to see admin functionallity use these credantials:
+email: admin@mail.com
+password: qwerty